Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Experiments

 \subsection{Ablation Studies}

-We ablate on Egoschema using Qwen2.5-VL as the backbone to assess the contributions of Video-EM model variants.
+We ablate on Egoschema using Qwen2.5-VL as the MLLM backbone to assess the contributions of Video-EM model variants.

-\textbf{Ablation on Core Components.} We evaluate the individual contributions of Video-EM’s core components: Episodic Memory Representation (EMR), Adaptive Event Expansion (AEE), Dynamic Scene Narratives (DSN), Dynamic Scene Relationships (DSR), and the Chain-of-Thought (CoT) reasoning module.
-As shown on the left side of Table~\ref{tab:main_ablation}, removing EMR causes performance to drop from 64.4\% to 59.0\% (ID = 1 \textit{vs.} ID = 2), underscoring the vital role of structured episodic memory in grounding high-level video reasoning.
-Our EMR is illustrated in Figure~\ref{fig:em}.
-Within EMR, eliminating the AEE module (ID = 3) results in reliance solely on semantic similarity-based keyframe retrieval.
-This neglects surrounding contextual information and often captures only partial events, leading to suboptimal coverage and a noticeable performance decline.
+\textbf{Ablation on Core Components.} We evaluate the individual contributions of Video-EM’s core components: Episodic Memory Construction (EMC), Event Expansion \& Segmentation (EES), Dynamic Scene Narratives (DSN), Dynamic Scene Relationships (DSR), and the Chain-of-Thought (CoT) reasoning module.
+Specifically, we process 128 frames as input and select 16 frames as initial keyframes for the subsequent EES execution.
+As shown in Table~\ref{tab:combined_analysis} (b), the exclusion of EMC leads to a performance drop from 64.4\% to 59.0\% (ID = 1 \textit{vs.} ID = 2).
+This result highlights the crucial role of structured episodic memory in supporting high-level video reasoning.
+The architecture of our EMC is illustrated in Figure~\ref{fig:em}.
+Within EMC, eliminating the EES module (ID = 3) results in reliance solely on similarity-based keyframe retrieval.
+This neglects surrounding contextual information and often captures only partial events, leading to suboptimal coverage and a large performance drop.
 Furthermore, removing the CoT module (ID = 6) dramatically increases the number of selected frames, from 9 to 41, while the accuracy decreases from 64.4\% to 62.8\%.
 This suggests that overloading the model with redundant visual inputs can degrade reasoning efficiency and accuracy.
-The result highlights that selecting a minimal yet semantically rich subset of frames is more effective than processing redundant visual content.
+The result highlights that selecting a minimal yet semantically rich subset of frames is effective than processing redundant visual content.

-\textbf{Ablation on the Spatio-temporal Difference Threshold.} Furthermore, we evaluate the robustness of Video-EM with respect to variations in the spatio-temporal threshold used in the Adaptive Event Expansion module.
-As shown in Table~\ref{tab:main_ablation} (right), our method demonstrates stable performance across a range of thresholds.
-By appropriately tuning this hyperparameter, Video-EM achieves optimal performance, indicating its resilience to changes in event boundary sensitivity.

-\textbf{Effect of Keyframe Selection Strategies.} We assess the performance of three keyframe selection strategies: Uniform sampling, CLIP-based similarity retrieval, and our Adaptive Expansion Strategy (KES) on the Egoschema benchmark (Figure~\ref{fig:frames}).
-Compared to uniform sampling and the naive CLIP-based approach, KES decomposes each query into multi-granular semantic cues to retrieve more contextually relevant frames, resulting in a substantial accuracy gain.
+\textbf{Effect of Keyframe Selection.} We evaluate three keyframe selection strategies: Uniform sampling, CLIP-based similarity retrieval, and Multi-grained Semantic Retrieval (Figure~\ref{fig:frames}), with all subsequent modules disabled.
+Compared to the former two, MSR decomposes each query into multi-granular semantic cues to retrieve contextually relevant frames more precisely, resulting in a substantial accuracy gain at the cost of using more keyframes.